 What to Do in the Next Weeks?

-You can replace some exercises with other exercises in the second, third, and fourth weeks.
+You can swap some exercises with other exercises in the second, third, and fourth weeks.

-Here’s a quick view of exercises you can add or replace in the following weeks of the workout program.
+Here’s a list of exercises you can add or replace in the following weeks:

 - Incline Barbell Bench press,